CurieLuo/Ray-Tracer/README.md

 - [*Rust 语言圣经*](https://course.rs/about-book.html)
 - [*The Cargo Book*](https://doc.rust-lang.org/cargo/index.html)
 - [*Rust By Example*](https://doc.rust-lang.org/rust-by-example/index.html)
-- [*Rust Nomicon*](https://doc.rust-lang.org/nomicon/index.html) is for advanced users.
-E.g. you can learn how to write unsafe code in Rust
+- [*Rust Nomicon*](https://doc.rust-lang.org/nomicon/index.html) is for advanced users. e.g. you can learn how to write unsafe code in Rust

 #### Something you should know about Rust